Effects of azimuth-symmetric acceptance cutoffs on the measured asymmetry in unpolarized Drell-Yan fixed target experiments: Introduction

 In a fixed target Drell-Yan experiment it is common to have a dead forward cone in the laboratory, and often a dead backward cone, where lepton tracks are invisible or submerged by noise.
-In other words, if $\theta_{Lab}$ is the angle of a lepton in the laboratory frame, it is quite normal to have the acceptance limits $\theta_{forward}$ $<$ $\theta_{Lab}$ $<$ $\theta_{backward}$.
+In other words, it is quite normal to have the acceptance limits $\theta_{forward}$ $<$ $\theta_{Lab\pm}$ $<$ $\theta_{backward}$.
 In the forward direction, the cone occupied by the beam and by the diffraction products of the hadron collisions is a zero acceptance region.
 For a beam energy of magnitude 100 GeV this normally means a few degrees, decreasing at increasing beam energy.

 Although both a forward and a backward cutoff produce effects like the ones discussed in the following, in this work we will limit the discussion to the effects of a forward cutoff.
-We will also restrict to the beam energy region 10-300 GeV.
-This region includes the available measurements\cite{NA3,NA10,Conway89} of a nonzero value for $\nu$,\footnote{More recently $\nu$ has been found compatible with zero by E866\cite{E866}, but in a high-energy/small-$x$ regime that makes this measurement peculiar.
-We will not care such situation here.} and some proposals for measuring it in the near future\cite{panda,pax,maggiora1,compassDY}.
+We will also restrict to the $s$ range 30-500 GeV$^2$.
+This region includes the available measurements\cite{NA3a,NA3b,NA10a,NA10b,Conway89} of a nonzero value for $\nu$\footnote{More recently $\nu$ has been found compatible with zero by E866\cite{E866}, but in a high-energy/small-$x$ regime that makes this measurement peculiar.
+We will not care such situation here.}, and some proposals for measuring it in the near future\cite{panda,pandapb,pax,maggiora1,compassDY}.

+If the effect of a forward dead cone on single lepton tracks is evident, much more subtle is the effect it may have on lepton $pairs$.
 The key qualitative statement of this work is that a forward dead cone removes preferentially events where the lepton plane and the collision plane are parallel.
-This may be seen in the very peculiar example shown in fig. \ref{fig:G2}.
+This may be seen in the peculiar example shown in fig. \ref{fig:G2}.

 The relevant elements appearing in this figure are:

 1) a forward dead cone (with enlarged opening with respect to reality, for illustration purposes);

 2) two possible lepton pairs ($A^+A^-$ and $B^+B^-$) with the same $\vec q$ $=$ $\vec q^+$ $+$ $\vec q^-$, but different space orientation for the lepton-antilepton plane;